syncfusion-content/uwp-docs/uwp/Tile-View/Populating-Items.md

 ### Adding items to the control

-`SfTileView` accepts any business object collection to be bound to its `ItemsSource` property.
+`UWP Tile View` accepts any business object collection to be bound to its `ItemsSource` property.

 1.Create a model